 Old Key West at Walt Disney World touts a convenient location near Disney Springs and some of the biggest Disney Vacation Club villas on resort property.
 In other words, Old Key West rates aren’t exactly what you’d call cheap, with even the smallest resort rooms, the deluxe studio, still clocking in at almost $450 per night over the slow season.

-Old Key West studios are the most affordable option at Old Key West, with rates from the mid $400s in the low season to the lower $700s during the high season.
-The priciest room type is the Old Key West 3 Bedroom Villa, with rates starting in the mid $1,800s and climbing to almost $2,900 over the holidays.
+Old Key West studios are the most affordable option at Old Key West, with rates from the mid-$400s in the low season to the high $700s during the busy season.
+The priciest room type is the Old Key West 3 Bedroom Villa, with rates starting in the low $1,900s and climbing to over $3,000 during the holidays.

-Below are some examples of room rate ranges, arranged by starting price, for some of the room types available at Old Key West:
+Below are some examples of rate ranges for 2023 (rates for 2022 are slightly cheaper), arranged by starting price, for the room types available at Old Key West: